Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Introduction

-On the other hand, multi-agent path finding (MAPF) \cite{yu2016optimal,stern2019multi} deals with high numbers of agents, but typically considers grid-like 2d environments with a homogeneous group of disk robots, as found, e.g., in warehouses.
-MAPF was extended to consider multiple goals in the multi-agent pickup and delivery (MAPD) setting \cite{ma2017lifelong}.
-These approaches do not transfer easily to changing environments and continuous configuration spaces.
+For the multi-robot, multi-goal planning problem we consider, only suboptimal planners exist \cite{hartmann2022long, 23-hartmann-robplan}.
+In this paper, we propose complete and optimal planners for the multi-agent, multi-goal, multi-modal planning problem, and with the help of these planners both provide optimal baselines for the problem, and answer the question \textit{'How close to optimal are the suboptimal planners?'}.
+Summarizing, our contributions in this paper are

-Our contributions in this paper are \begin{itemize} \item a formalization of multi-modal, multi-robot, multi-goal path planning in continuous spaces, \item adaptions of probabilistically complete and almost-surely asymptotically optimal planners to this setting.
+\begin{itemize} \item a formalization of multi-modal, multi-robot, multi-goal path planning in continuous spaces, \item adaptations of probabilistically complete and almost-surely asymptotically optimal planners to this setting.

-\end{itemize} We compare the planners to a prioritized planner on a multi-modal, multi-robot, multi-goal motion planning benchmark containing 21 different base-scenarios with up to 74 subgoals, that can be further adjusted in difficulty by changing the number of robots and tasks, which we open-source.
+\end{itemize} We compare the planners to a suboptimal, incomplete, prioritized planner on a multi-modal, multi-robot, multi-goal motion planning benchmark containing various base-scenarios that can be further adjusted in difficulty by changing the number of robots and tasks.